 A related but distinct goal is to transition from a quarter to a semester system.
 Such a transition will reduce the administrative costs associated with each cycle of registration, faculty hiring, and grade reporting.
-It would also bring AUA into sync with local and most foreign universities, facilitating student exchanges, particularly during the peak summer term.
+It would also bring AUA into sync with local and most foreign universities, facilitating student exchanges, particularly during the peak summer term, but also for junior year abroad programs.